Osval-1/para-vpn-dashboard/README.md

 # Para dashboard

-A dashboard for para vpn app which can perform CRUD operations with its servers
+A dashboard for para vpn app which can perform CRUD operations with its servers.

-click on add Server card to add a server to the App
+Click on add Server card to add a server to the App.

 ## To Run

-clone the project and install dependencies
+Clone the project and install dependencies

 ```
  git clone https://github.com/Osval-1/para-vpn-dashboard.git